vawkdh-job/mcp-riskmap/README.md

 Codex/API credits would be useful for reviewing rule changes, generating regression tests, triaging issues, improving documentation, and producing release notes.
 AI output should be reviewed by maintainers before merge.

 See [docs/codex-for-oss.md](docs/codex-for-oss.md) for application-specific maintainer workflow notes.

+### Configuration Examples
+Examples of safe and unsafe code for the MCP server can be found in the [examples](./examples/) folder.